tobek/laminae/notes.md

     + unusual language element
     + "Rather than classical "good health," fashionable people sculpt their bodies into interesting shapes with the help of highly specific and commonly-performed exercises prescribed by regimen-planning software." <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#WZCDyzJxnPweLEH6Z>
     + Keynesian beauty contest
+    + "That which thinks is bound, and in this bondage, it dreams of freedom.
+And like a prisoner in his dreams he can see the walls of his prison, and he can imagine the outside world.
+But when he wakes, he still sees the walls of the prison and has not escaped." - https://mobile.twitter.com/gods_txt/status/1456321077710241792
+    + empty mind, empty conscience - some kind of small brain everything is easier if you just think nothing oblivion situation
+    + psychedelics

 ### Abstract Concepts